 - Delete: delete the folder.

-A folder and all of its sub-folders must be empty in order to delete the folder for all users.
+A folder and all of its sub-folders must be empty for all users in order to delete the folder.

 - Expand All: Expand the contents of the relevant folder, including all of its sub-folders

 - Collapse All: Collapses the contents of the relevant folder, including all of its sub-folders.